willgraham345/drl_crazyflie-firmware/crazyflie-firmware/README.md

 - `origin1` and `origin2` are parameters that shouldn't be static if the turtlebot is in motion.
   - We'll need to change them to dynamic pointers? (or at least modifyable memory)

+lighthouse_storage.h
+- I think this might be where we store the geometry when we "Write to Crazyflie" from the python client.
 ### General Notes about the Firmware
 any arm_**** functions are sourced from the vendor folder, and are microcontroller-specific instructions